powerfulsheron/Connect-4/README.md

 # Connect-4
-Swift 2 player Connect 4 using Plist for score saving and various features
+2 player Connect 4 mad with Swift using Plist for score saving and various other features